tdilauro/Simplified-wiki/Millenium.md

 The Millenium Patron API is a simple HTTP-based API that returns HTML documents.
+It is the recommended technique for getting a Library Simplified circulation manager to communicate with the Sierra ILS.

 Millenium Patron API URLs tend to look like this: